Spring 2026 OLLI Digital Catalog – under construction

 Wednesday at 9:00 AM

-Prerequisite: Two semesters of French.
+Prerequisite: Three semesters of French or equivalent.
 Experience the joy of language learning in this lively foundational course.
 Weekly assignments provide students the opportunity to practice basic vocabulary and grammar in advance, so that we can optimize class time to practice speaking and listening skills.
 The goal is to provide participants the confidence to interact with native speakers using authentic language.
 Lessons include games, videos, dialogues, music and time for conversation in small groups, with an emphasis on having fun in French.

 Taught by: Mary Shenvi